felixilie/nyc-motor-vehicle-collision/README.md

 # nyc-motor-vehicle-collision
-Data analysis of motor vehicle collision in NYC
+Data analysis of motor vehicle collisions in NYC